Tourist using smartphone for mobile internet in Rio de Janeiro with skyline and coastline in background

 • travel eSIM

-• local SIM card
+• local prepaid SIM card

 • international roaming

-1. eSIM
+1. Travel eSIM

 • install before your trip

-• activate instantly on arrival
+• activate after arrival

-• no physical SIM needed
+• no physical SIM card needed

 2. Local SIM Card